Kryztofr/AutoOS/README.md

 **Step 7:** Once finished, wait for AutoOS to open up.

 **Step 8:** Carefully look through every tab and select your preferences and apps.
+Please select the Discord app and don't use Discord in the Browser.
 Then click "Install AutoOS".
 This process will take around 15-30 minutes.

 ### What to do after the installation is finished?
 - For `Riot Games` titles to show up in the `Games` tab, install them through the `Epic Games Launcher` as well.